 The Brazilian-inspired shrimp stew is cooked in a rich broth to create this bright and fragrant 20-minutes stew also known as Moqueca de Camarão.
-This easy shrimp stew recipe is naturally gluten-free and low-carb, made with few and fresh ingredients.
+A traditional recipe in Brazil, specifically Northern states, seafood stews are cooked on claypots with palm oil and local spices.
+For the sake of accessibility and because I can’t live without a good stew or moqueca, I found a simple recipe that is just as delicious and flavorful.

-Traditionally known as Moqueca de Camarão or Brazilian Shrimp Stew, you will love this vibrant flavors.
+Traditionally known as Moqueca de Camarão or Brazilian Shrimp Stew, you will love the vibrant flavors of this seafood dish.
 Coconut milk and puréed tomatoes creates the base for the sauce.
 Colorful peppers and tomatoes dress up the dish while cilantro adds brightness and good flavor.
 Best part is, this Shrimp Stew recipe is ready in 20 minutes!

 Shrimp stew is undoubtedly one of the most delicious traditional Brazilian dishes, which also happens to rank on the top ten best Brazilian foods and if you are from Bahia that number is much higher.